 About Ransomware

-Ransomware is a variety of malware that encrypts or steals a victim's files so they cannot be used or are publicized.
-Crypto-ransomware sometimes locks the victim's computer.
-To prevent the damage, the victim is asked to send a specified amount of money (the ransom), usually in the form of a crypto currency like Bitcoin, within a brief time window.
-It is never certain that paying the extortion price will restore the damaged files or prevent its publication.
-Files can be encrypted or erased across a network based on the target's write permissions, and you cannot break the military-grade encryption technologies used on the hostage files.
-A typical ransomware attack vector is tainted email, whereby the victim is lured into interacting with by a social engineering technique known as spear phishing.
-This makes the email to look as though it came from a trusted source.
-Another common vulnerability is a poorly protected Remote Desktop Protocol (RDP) port.
+Ransomware is a variety of malware that encrypts or steals a victim's files so they cannot be used or are made publicly available.
+Crypto-ransomware often locks the target's computer.
+To prevent the damage, the target is required to send a certain amount of money, typically in the form of a crypto currency such as Bitcoin, within a brief period of time.
+It is not guaranteed that paying the ransom will recover the damaged data or prevent its publication.
+Files can be altered or erased throughout a network based on the target's write permissions, and you cannot reverse engineer the strong encryption technologies used on the hostage files.
+A common ransomware attack vector is tainted email, in which the user is tricked into responding to by a social engineering exploit called spear phishing.
+This makes the email message to look as though it came from a familiar source.
+Another popular vulnerability is a poorly protected RDP port.

-Contact Progent About the ProSight Crypto-Ransomware Vulnerability Evaluation in Cheyenne
+Contact Progent About the ProSight Ransomware Susceptibility Review in Cheyenne

-For pricing details and to find out more about how Progent's ProSight Crypto-Ransomware Preparedness Evaluation can bolster your protection against ransomware in Cheyenne, phone Progent at
+For pricing details and to learn more about how Progent's ProSight Ransomware Vulnerability Review can bolster your defense against ransomware in Cheyenne, phone Progent at